HunorMarton/svg-tutorial/src/content/svg/cubic-bezier.md

 </div>

-Click here for <a href="https://hunormarton.github.io/svg-curves/cubic" target="_blank" rel="noopener">an interactive demo</a> of Cubic Béziers.
+Click here for <a href="https://hunormarton.github.io/svg-curves" target="_blank" rel="noopener">an interactive demo</a> of Cubic Béziers (select Cubic Bézier at the top of the page).

 Cubic Béziers are great when we want to continue the flow of a line.
 If the direction of the control points matches the directions of the line before and the line after the curve, then we have a smooth transition between the path segments.